elogvse.org

 Who should take this course?

-This module is ideal for learners who want to understand how electoral rules shape democratic politics.
+This module is ideal for learners who want to understand how electoral rules shape representation, governance and electoral reform debates.

 Students

-Ideal for learners exploring political science, governance, democracy, law, and public administration.
+Ideal for learners exploring political science, governance, elections, democracy, law and public administration.

 Election observers